-Chances are you’ll fly into Miami before driving down to the Keys and you’ll need somewhere fresh, accessible and friendly to stay, at a good price – Red South Beach Hotel lies just off Miami’s main strip and is just 20 minutes from the airport.
-Staff are wonderful, the rooms are pristine and the whole hotel is decked out in a unique vibrant red and white colour scheme – plus, they do a phenomenal whiskey sour!
+Chances are you’ll fly into Miami before driving down to the Keys.
+You’ll need somewhere fresh, accessible and friendly to stay, at a good price.
+Red South Beach Hotel lies just off Miami’s main strip and is just 20 minutes from the airport.
+Staff are wonderful, the rooms are pristine and the whole hotel is decked out in a unique vibrant red and white colour scheme.
+Plus, they do a phenomenal whiskey sour!
 Perfect for blowing those flight cobwebs away and readying for the journey south.

 Lead in price for a room at Red South Beach Hotel is an average of $139.

 Hawks Cay Resort, located on Duck Key in the middle of the Florida Keys, is the premier destination in all of the Florida Keys for outdoor fun.
-Alongside the emerald water of the Atlantic Ocean, guests enjoy offshore, flats and backcountry fishing; diving; kayaking; kiteboarding and standup paddle boarding programs; Cliff Drysdale tennis program; Segway tours and the only resort-based Dolphin Connection program in the continental U.S. The 60-acre resort boasts 177 guestrooms and 160-plus two- and three-bedroom villas, a full-service marina, five signature restaurants, saltwater lagoon, five swimming pools, kid and teen clubs and the award-winning Calm Waters Spa.
+Alongside the emerald water of the Atlantic Ocean, guests enjoy offshore, flats and backcountry fishing, diving, kayaking, kiteboarding and stand-up paddle boarding programs.
+There’s a Cliff Drysdale tennis program, Segway tours and the only resort-based Dolphin Connection program in the continental U.S. The 60-acre resort boasts 177 guestrooms and 160-plus two and three-bedroom villas.
+There’s a full-service marina, five signature restaurants, saltwater lagoon, five swimming pools, kid and teen clubs and the award-winning Calm Waters Spa.